wannier-developers/wannier90/docs/docs/tutorial/preliminaries.md

 the ` quantum-espresso` package, namely `pw.x` and ` pw2wannier90.x`, in
 order to run these examples.
 Please visit
 <http://www.quantum-espresso.org> to download the package, and for
 installation instructions.
-The tutorial examples work with `pwscf v5.1.x` and `v6.0.x`.
-The exception are the examples on symmetry adapted Wannier functions which require v6.0.x together with the very latest version of `pw2wannier90.f90`.
+The tutorials work with `pwscf v5.1.x` and `v6.0.x`.
+The exception are the tutorials on symmetry adapted Wannier functions which require v6.0.x together with the very latest version of `pw2wannier90.f90`.
 This can be found in the directory `pwscf/v6.0` in the wannier distribution.
 It should be moved